 Medicines – visit your doctor before you go to get necessary vaccinations

-Other health: antihistamines, dehydration tablets, insect bite cream, paracetamol, ibuprofen, birth control, period pain medication, gastro-stop, and any personal medications.
+Other health: antihistamines, rehydration tablets, insect bite cream, paracetamol, ibuprofen, birth control, period pain medication, gastro-stop, and any personal medications.

 Dirty laundry bag

-Wet ones (a few in a ziplock bag) and hand sanitiser
+Wet ones (a few in a ziplock bag) and hand sanitizer

 Eye mask and ear plugs